anayjoshi/anayjoshi.github.io/resources/index.md

 - [Youtube channel](https://www.youtube.com/user/ControlLectures) on Control Systems by Brian Douglas
 - [The Art of Electronics](http://en.wikipedia.org/wiki/The_Art_of_Electronics), the single most important text for Electronic Engineers
 - [Signal Processing for Communications](http://www.sp4comm.org), the best text on signal processing I have ever read
+- [All About Electronics](http://www.allaboutcircuits.com/), a good online 'textbook' to get one started in Electrical Engineering
+- [Electronics Tutorials](http://www.electronics-tutorials.ws/), a fine collection of articles

 ### Embedded Software